jmcastellanojimenez/AWS-EKS/docs/WORKFLOWS.md

 - ✅ Security scanning with TFSec
 - ✅ Cost estimation with Infracost
 - ✅ Auto-approval option for development
-- ✅ SPOT instances for cost optimization
+- ✅ ON_DEMAND instances for platform stability
 - ✅ Comprehensive monitoring and alerting

 ### Input Parameters